ManhTuan07/test_GAble/README.md

 - Create the API [get coins] to access data from the Coingecko server and provide a response with a preset structure.
 - When api.coingecko.com is unavailable, this API must provide backup functionality (network error, site is down, etc.)

-## Explanations

-- The data provided by coin gecko is reformatted as the backend server's primary function.
-Additionally, it saves the coins and currencies from the coin server so that it can subsequently query them if the coin server cannot be contacted.
-- In case the database doesn't have data, a dummy object will be returned.